libreswan/libreswan/README.md

     make programs
     sudo make install

+If you want to build without creating and installing manual pages, run:

+    make base
+    sudo make install-base

 Note: The ipsec-tools package or setkey is not needed.
 Instead the iproute2 pacakge (>= 2.6.8) is required.
 Run `ipsec verify` to determine if your system misses any of the requirements.
 This will also tell you if any of